 Emily thrived at Stenberg, and did so during her Practicum placements as well.
 Her colleague Harjinder Ghuman writes, “Emily did her practicum [in the] Health Records Department and has excelled in all job duties.
 She has shown us how well she can work and complete certain tasks given to her.
 To become successful in Health Records, you have to be detail oriented, have excellent communication skills, and have extreme organization skills, in which Emily has shown during her practicum.”
 Emily performed so well during her practicum that she was hired on and as Harjinder says, “has become part of our Health Records family today.”
 Emily works not only in the Health Records Department but also at registration, mainly in Emergency.
 She goes home at the end of every day with a smile on her face, loving her job so much that it doesn’t even feel like she is working.

 Compared to her previous career as an Electrician, being a Hospital Support Specialist “feels really good.”
 Emily boasts that there has never been a day that she has regretted, she always goes to work with a smile on her face and comes home still smiling.
 She says, “when you love something you do, the day’s gone like that.”
 Emily enjoys the people, the environment and the non-stop work.
-She explains that there is “always something new and exciting” working as a Hospital Support Specialist.
+She explains that there is “always something new and exciting” working at a Health Care Field.

 When you ask Emily what she loves the most about Stenberg, she will tell you that the school has a heart.
 “When you go there and you’re on the campus and you talk to the people and you see the students and you see the instructors, you feel warm.”
 While at Stenberg you are encouraged, supported and given strength, she says.
 “People love what you do and love you for what you do,” she continues, “You become warm, inviting, loving, caring.
 You [represent] yourself as an entity of Stenberg, out in the open world.”
 When you leave Stenberg, “you’re a new person, you change,” Emily proudly says.